Kameshwarsingh/jwt-integration-examples/README.md

 ### Modules and responsibilities
 1.	resource-server-api: This module renders data, acts as a data provider.
 All its APIs are secured and can be accessed only if valid jwt/access-token is presented.
 2.	client-web-application: This module acts as client-facing Web-Application.
-It intercepts user call, redirects to Okta for authentication, interacts with Okta to exchange authorization-token for access-token, and makes call to "Resource-Server" for data.
+It intercepts user call, redirects to Okta for authentication, interacts with Okta to exchange authorization-token for access-token, and makes call to Resource-Server for data.

 ## Integration Flow